 On average, students can expect to spend approximately 35 hours per week engaging in DV Clinic work.

 The Domestic Violence Clinic is a 10-credit, one-semester course, offered during the Fall and Spring semesters.
 The DV Clinic is available to 2Ls, 3Ls and 4Es students.
 To apply for the Domestic Violence Clinic, students must have completed all first-year courses and (as a pre- or co-requisite) Evidence.
 Although we reserve one or two clinic seats for students with interest, experience, or enthusiasm about domestic violence issues and/or litigation, we hope to include students with a wide range of background, experience, and interests.
 We give preference to students entering their final year of law school.

 CLINIC RECRUITMENT AND FURTHER INFORMATION

-Students who are interested in applying for or learning more about the Domestic Violence Clinic, are encouraged to attend our Open House held via Zoom on Tuesday, March 31, 2020 at 3:30 p.m.
-In addition, interested students are encouraged to visit the Clinic Eligibility and Registration page for a video introduction to the Clinic and the link for our Zoom Open House.
+Students who are interested in applying for or learning more about the Domestic Violence Clinic, are encouraged to attend our Open House between 3:30–4:30pm on Tuesday, March 29, 2022 in McD 300.
+In addition, interested students are encouraged to visit the Clinic Eligibility and Registration page to view the Clinic’s Supplemental Materials and Registration Handbook.
 Finally, please do not hesitate to reach out to either of the Clinic Directors, Professor Deborah Epstein at email@example.com or Professor Rachel Camp at firstname.lastname@example.org, with any questions.
 To read and hear about the experience of current and former DVC students, visit the Student Experience and Client Stories page.